openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

    | tcp         | 443       | 443     | 0.0.0.0/0 |              |
    +-------------+-----------+---------+-----------+--------------+

-The inverse operation is called :command:`secgroup-delete-rule`, using the same format.
-Whole security groups can be removed with :command:`secgroup-delete`.
+The inverse operation is called :command:`nova secgroup-delete-rule`, using the same format.
+Whole security groups can be removed with :command:`nova secgroup-delete`.

 To create security group rules for a cluster of instances, you want to use SourceGroups.